 The XBR-A1E is the only OLED TV Sony's announced this year.
 Expect excellent picture quality and no motion blur.

-The new iteration of the X930 series, now with Dolby Vision support as well as a better backlight system.
+The new iteration of the X930 series, now with Dolby Vision support as well as a better edge-lit backlight.

 Similar to the X930E, but only available in 75" and with full-array local dimming.